Chelsea's Ugbo closes in on €5m permanent transfer to Genk

 Meanwhile, academy starlet Thierno Ballo is closing in on a loan move to Rapid Vienna.

-Chelsea have a host of other players to offload, including the likes of Danny Drinkwater, Ross Barkley, Tiemoue Bakayoko, Davide Zappacosta among many more.
+Chelsea have a host of other players to offload, including the likes of Danny Drinkwater, Ross Barkley, Tiemoue Bakayoko and Davide Zappacosta among many more.